 Enter your email address below and subscribe to our newsletter

-The Best Garlic Naan Recipe!
+Garlic Naan

-The word naan comes from nan e sangak which translates to bread baked on hot pebbles.
-Naan is made with flour, yogurt, yeast and sugar.
+The word naan comes from nan e sangak, which translates to bread baked on hot pebbles.
+Naan is made with flour, yogurt, yeast, and sugar.
 These elements create a light and fluffy bread.
-Adding finely minced garlic that is toasted in butter produces a new dimension to the classic naan.
+Adding finely minced garlic, toasted in butter, produces a new dimension to the classic naan.
+The naan is flattened and placed in a hot tandoor oven, where it puffs up and browns in spots.
+The best part about this recipe is that you don’t need a tandoor oven to make naan at home.
+You can use a regular frying pan or a tawa, a flat pan for cooking flatbreads.

 Ingredients